Guide to applying

 It's not too late to join UAL this September.

 We have a limited number of places available on some undergraduate courses starting in September.
-You can apply to these courses up until the deadline of 30 June 2019.

 This guide provides tips on how to apply, as well as information on the Clearing and Adjustment process.

 Look through our courses with places available and call us to discuss your options.

 If you haven't yet applied to study at university this year, you can apply to one of our courses with places available through Clearing.